torusresearch/documentation/features/purchasecryptocurrency.md

 # FIAT to Cryptocurrency

 Torus has a range of providers to allow your users to purchase cryptocurrencies directly with Credit Card/Wire Transfer.
-This allows your users to choose based on what suits them best, at their convenience.
+Developers can either access this through presenting the "Topup" page below, or trigger the FIAT-to-Crypto providers directly from the API.

+Its worth noting that as the FIAT-to-Crypto landscape is a complex and regulated industry, each provider comes with their pros and cons.
+For example; although Wyre (at the time of writing) has the lowest fees it's processers a US based, access to Simplex is global but it must be accessed through the Torus UI.
+Before choosing and integrating, it is worth exploring which suits your users best.

+Providing multiple FIAT-to-Crypto providers give Dapps access to the many different currencies their users can interact with, including but not limited to; BTC, ETH, DAI, BNB.
+Giving  your users the choice allows them to select based what suits them best.

 ![Account recovery](../.gitbook/assets/directpurchaseofcryptocurrency.png)